-If you work in an editorial department in a consultancy, bank, agency or firm, you’re probably in a reactive role.
+If you work in an editorial department in a consultancy, bank, agency, or firm, you’re probably in a reactive role.
 You’re like the ground crew for an airline: People bring in planes (documents) for you to get ready for flight (publication).
-Sometimes there are significant problems that need to be fixed; the rest of the time it’s just a matter of tightening things up, going over checklists, making sure it’s all up to standard.
+Sometimes there are significant problems that need to be fixed; the rest of the time it’s just a matter of tightening things up, going over checklists, and making sure it’s all up to standard.
 You’re a process that gets passed through and then forgotten.

 So you spend all day in the hangar (your corner of the office).
 If no one brings you anything, you occupy yourself with basic all-around maintenance and updating your manuals.
-You have a detailed style manual that you’ve put together over the years and it’s your bible.
+You have a detailed style manual that you’ve put together over the years.
+It’s your bible.
 You live for it, but no one else really cares about it.
 They all leave you to your job.
 If you do it smoothly, everything is fine.
 If something goes wrong, it’s all your fault.
 Congratulations on being the worst kind of invisible.